adamb314/ServoProject/README.md

 | <img width="300px" src="readmeResources/fullSizeServo/OptEncBuild/step4.jpg"> | <img width="300px" src="readmeResources/fullSizeServo/OptEncBuild/step5_1.jpg"> | <img width="300px" src="readmeResources/fullSizeServo/OptEncBuild/step5_2.jpg"> |
 | --- | --- | --- |

 2) Remove the two steel brushes from the lid carefully by cutting the lid into pieces.
-Take the 3D printed motor lid and Insert the two steel brushes and two ITR8307 into the new lid.
+Take the 3D printed motor lid and insert the two steel brushes and two ITR8307 into the new lid.
 Solder the ITR8307 according to:
 ```
 PcbDesignes/Servo/OpticalEncoder/OpticalEncoder.sch
 ```